 Clients should use the Client Portal for all appointment schedule changes.
 Should clients request additional contacts with me in a single week they will be instructed to use the Client Portal to schedule a free phone consultation (15 minutes), availability permitting.
 I cannot guarantee availability for multiple contacts in a single week, nor can I guarantee availability via phone outside of my regular business hours (i.e, evenings and weekends).
 In a crisis or emergency situation, clients should contact 911 or any local emergency room.

-Clients should cancel or reschedule sessions in advance.
-If a client fails to attend a scheduled session without any notice of cancellation (i.e. a “no-show”), they will be responsible for a missed session fee of $50.
+If at all possible, clients should cancel or reschedule sessions in advance.
+For same-day cancellations, clients must provide notice within 15 minutes of the scheduled session start time in order to avoid fees.
+If a client cancels more than 15 minutes after start time (i.e., a “late cancel”) or fails to attend a scheduled session without any notice of cancellation (i.e. a “no-show”), they will be responsible for a missed session fee of $50.00.
 I cannot guarantee early rescheduling (i.e., a session before the next scheduled standing appointment) in the event of a cancellation.
 Multiple no-shows and/or repeated cancellations may result in termination of services.

 I have set fees for in-office psychotherapy sessions and a per-session fee will be established during an initial phone consultation.
 The fee for a session no-show is $50, which will be charged to clients directly regardless of their regular payment type (i.e., self-pay or insurance).
 A $10.00 service charge will be charged for any checks returned for any reason for special handling.